Yassin-hagenimana/ASC23-transport-data-interpretation/README.md

 This project analyzes transport data focused on vehicle fuel efficiency and carbon dioxide (CO₂) emissions.
 Using Python libraries such as Pandas, NumPy, Matplotlib, and Seaborn, the dataset is visualized through histograms and a correlation heatmap.
-The analysis helps identify patterns in engine size, fuel consumption, and emissions.
-This work supports regional insights for the global stocktake on sustainable transport, as part of the ASC23 systems-based track.
-All visualizations and code are included in the notebook, along with interpretations to guide further AI applications.
+The analysis helps identify patterns in engine size, fuel consumption, emissions....